MKitajimaUni/AES-Image-Encryption/readme.md

 It generates a keystream from AES-256, which is then XORed with each pixel of an image.
 This process is **reversible**: applying the same operation again with the same key restores the original image.

 ---
-## ⚠️Important Notes
+## Important Notes
    - This program just demonstrates AES-CTR for images.
-   - Hence, this program is not intended for any serious use.
+   - Hence, this program is **not intended for any serious use**.
    - Only `.png` and `.gif` is supported for the output type.
 You can encrypt other formats like `.jpeg` or `.jpg`, but the output image must be in `.png` (or `.gif`).
    - All images are encoded/decoded with RGBA.
    - Decrypted `.gif` file has fixed speed, regardless of the speed of original file.
+   - The code heavily relies on built-in parallel iterators.
+Because of it, the code is not quite memory efficient.
 ---

-## 🔐 How It Works
+## How It Works

 1. **AES-CTR mode**
     - AES-256 is used as a block cipher.
     - A counter value (`u128`) is encrypted with AES to generate a pseudorandom block of bytes.
-    - The counter is incremented for each block (along entire data stream for `.gif` file), ensuring a unique keystream for every part of the image.
+    - The counter is incremented for each block (along entire data stream for `.gif` file to avoid consistency of encrypted frames), ensuring a unique keystream for every part of the image.
     - The result is a keystream of bytes, as long as the image data.

 2. **XOR with Image Data**